 There's no need to take any time away from work or other daily activities after your procedure, and you can get back to your daily activities immediately.

-This approach doesn't require an incision or any part of your head to be shaved, so it's unlikely that anyone will notice that you've had anything done.
-Most patients require a series of treatments—at least 3, spaced about 1 month apart.
+This approach doesn’t require an incision or any part of your head to be shaved, so it’s unlikely that anyone will notice that you’ve had anything done.
+Most patients require a series of treatments—at least 4, spaced about 1 month apart.
 You will then get a single maintenance treatment every four to six months thereafter.

 |Follicular Unit Transplantation (FUT)||Platelet-Rich Plasma (PRP)|

 |Downtime||None required, although head will be bandaged||None|